charlescoult/ic/README.md

 This project aims to remedy that by providing an application that serves an offline machine learning model to allow a user to take a picture of a fungus and get a reasonable idea of what species it may be in a matter of seconds.
 This should hopefully supplement the user's knowledge and understanding of fungus taxonomy.

-The resulting application can be found at [ml.charlescoult.com](https://ml.charlescoult.com)
+The resulting application can be found at [ml.charlescoult.com](https://ml.charlescoult.com) - Be aware: the models take a minute to initially load.

 My work can be found in the following three repositories:
 * [`ic`](https://github.com/charlescoult/fungi) (this repository)\